DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-06-04-simplified-university-view.md

 - remove schools link in header
 - hide accrediting provider
-- don’t show any of the qualification or salary study option fields
+- do not show any of the qualification or salary study option fields

 We showed this to universities at the [UCET](http://ucet.ac.uk/) June meetup.
 Each table was given a printout of the screens below, which some commented on.